jdunkerley/jdunkerley/AWS Developer.md

 - SAM CLI
     - sam package: Package all the local resources for a SAM to s3-bucket (applies transform)
     - sam deploy: deploys the serverless app using CF

+# Monitoring

+- CloudWatch - monitor performance and logs
+- CloudTrail - monitors API calls to AWS (think audit)
+- AWS Config - records state of AWS environment and notifies of changes (think version control of environment)

+## Cloudwatch
+- Can monitor Compute (ASG, ELBs, R53 Healthcheck), Storage and CDN, Databases and Analytics
+- Also monitors billing (alerts on threshold)
+- Gathers logs into log streams
+- EC2 Monitors by default (CPU, Network, Disk IOs, Status Check) every 5 mins (cost for every 1 minute)
+    - Cannot monitor by default RAM or Disk space - custom metric (minimum of every 1 minute)
+- Stored indefinitely by default (including terminated instances)
+- Can get data using GetMetricStatistics API
+- Alert on all metrics, trigger an action including a lambda
+- Can include outside resources of AWS - SSM agent and Cloudwatch agent
+- Default EC2 metrics are 5 min, detailed 1 min, High resolution metrics allow for 10s or 30s